CodiumTeam/docker-training/exercise-6/README.md

 ## 6.3 Dockerize an Angular application

-In this exercise you are going to use all your Docker knowledge to create an optimized a `Dockerfile` to deploy an angular application inside of a nginx webserver.
+In this exercise you are going to use all your Docker knowledge to create an optimized `Dockerfile` to deploy an angular application inside of a nginx webserver.

 Inside the `3-sample-angular-app` folder you will find a very simple angular application.
 Create a `Dockerfile` inside this folder, to distribute the app so it runs inside `nginx`.